Add more space or use what’s already there better? – If you ask a warehouse/logistics manager, all of them will choose the latter.

 Moving on to the disadvantages,

-- Storage height in static storage system is limited to 10 m.
+- Storage height in static storage system is limited to 10 mts for safe operations.

-- Storage loss of 15-20% is encountered as only same SKUs can be stored in front storage positions.
+- Storage loss of 15-20% is encountered as only limited SKUs can be stored in front storage positions.

-- Works on Last In First Out (LIFO) inventory principle limiting the kind of SKUs that can be stored and retrieved.
+- Works on Last In First Out (LIFO) inventory principle limiting the kind of SKUs that can be retrieved immediately.

 - Reduced access to SKUs, half of the inventory is placed behind another pallet when capacity utilization is full.